 1. Social media helps businesses learn about their target audience.

-The first and most obvious benefit of social media as a growth tool is identifying your target audience and learning about their needs, thoughts, opinions, desires and experiences.
+The first and most obvious benefit is identifying your target audience and learning about their needs, thoughts, desires and experiences.
 People online are often more receptive to brands and products and willing to discuss their experiences.

-To learn more about your customers and prospects, check out competitors’ social media profiles, and visit groups where people discuss your niche.
+To learn more about your customers and prospects, check out competitors’ social media profiles.
+Also, visit groups where people discuss your niche.
 For example, to create content for your gardening website, find Facebook gardening groups and see what people are discussing.
-If you notice that most members have similar pain points or questions about growing climate-specific flowers, use that information to help build customer personas and a content marketing strategy.
+Do you notice that most members have similar pain points or questions about growing climate-specific flowers?
+Then use that information to help build customer personas and a content marketing strategy.

 Research and collect survey data to learn where your audience hangs out online.
-Your target audience may spend its time on YouTube, so influencer marketing will help you reach it.
-If many potential customers like Twitter, create an active Twitter presence where you interact and respond to consumers.
+Your target audience may spend time on YouTube, so influencer marketing will help you reach those consumers.
+If many potential customers like X (formerly Twitter), create an active X presence where you interact and respond to consumers.

 The more you know about your target audience, the more you can personalize the marketing experience.